newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks-licenses/code23-osow-30day-permit_1.md

 * A permit for an overweight/oversized vehicle using a trailer with Code 23 registration, valid for 30 days

-* You will receive your permit by mail, fax, or by printing the PDF from the "My Queue" page on your profile on the NJDOT GotPermits website
+* You will get your permit by mail, fax, or from the "My Queue" page on your NJDOT GotPermits profile

 :::